hughobrien/zfs-remote-mirror/README.md

 	/dev/mmcsd0s2a  /               ufs rw,noatime          1 1
 	/dev/mmcsd0s3.eli       none    swap    sw      0       0
 	tmpfs   /tmp    tmpfs   rw,mode=1777    0       0
+	tmpfs   /var/tmp        tmpfs   rw      0       0
 	tmpfs   /var/run        tmpfs   rw      0       0
 	tmpfs   /var/log        tmpfs   rw      0       0

 The main changes here, are that we're directing the system to use the third partition (the one we edited the crochet setup file to create) as a swap device, but the addition of '.eli' causes it to be automatically encrypted with a one-time key at boot.
 We're also going to use a memory backed file system for a few directories.
 This means they're cleared on every reboot, and won't end up filling up the disk if they grow too much.
-Since we've added a swap partition of about 700MB, the contents of these memory disks is easily swapped out (unlike the kernel), so we're not likely to hit memory issues.
+Since we've added a swap partition of about 700MB, the contents of these memory disks are easily swapped out (unlike the kernel), so we're not likely to hit memory issues.
 A good trade off I think.

 Here's *img/ufs/etc/rc.conf*: